Dang-Hai-Tran/ft_transcendence/design_api.md

 ## Post OTP status

-Anyone can get OTP status with username and password
+Anyone can get OTP status with a username and password

 ```typescript
 POST /api/v1/auth/otp/status